 Most elderly patients don’t bother to tell their doctors about the non-prescription drugs or supplements.
 Doctors simply often neglect to ask them about it.
-As a result, patients are uninformed about any risks of drug interaction.
+As a result, any risks of drug interaction are not clear enough to patients.
 If the elderly will be choosing which medication they want to take (or can afford – a whole other topic), it is important to educate them about the purpose of each and the possible interactions, so they, their families and doctors can make informed decisions.

 Communication & Follow-up Is Key

-A serious problem is that medications are very often prescribed by specialists who don’t necessarily communicate with each other.
+Communication is a serious problem.
+Specialists who don’t necessarily communicate with each other very often prescribe varying medications.
 A clinical pharmacist specializing in geriatric care can help.
 They are often the repository for all the prescriptions for the patient and can be a central clearinghouse.
 They can perform a drug reconciliation to make sure the patient is not combining substances with negative interactive effects.
 Consult Beer’s List put out by the American Pharmacists Association for drugs not to use in older adults.
 There is a handy list of “Tips on Polypharmacy Management” available through the ClevelandClinic.org.

 Another problem is once we start medications, we almost never stop them.
-Money is poured into efficacy tests for a course of drug treatment, but we almost never study how and when treatment is to end.
+We pour money into efficacy tests for a course of drug treatment.
+However, we almost never study how and when treatment is to end.
 A study out of the Veteran’s Affairs Hospital showed that 44% of elderly patients were actually given at least one unnecessary medication upon discharge.